 I actually wanted to be a professional singer when I was little, but my dad wasn’t quite as enamoured of this idea as I was.
 I ended up studying business through lack of other inspiration, then worked as a store manager for specialised retailers for a good twenty years.

 It wasn’t until 2016 that everything fell into place for me, and it was all thanks to my wonderful wife.
 She gave my enthusiasm for photography space to grow and grow until it was just too powerful to ignore any longer.
-And so I finally decided to take the plunge: with the encouragement of Magali and our children, I shut the door on my previous career, and opened a new one, rekindling my dormant dream of becoming a professional wedding photographer.
+And so I finally decided to take the plunge: with the encouragement of Magali and our children, I shut the door on my previous career, and opened a new one, rekindling my dormant dream of becoming a professional wedding photographer in Bordeaux.

 Back then, digital photography was already on the scene, touting its attendant advantages, but it sucked some of the life out of photography for me.